dsccommunity/dsccommunity.org/content/blog/dsc-maintenance-windows.en.md

 > Note: Last three registry values are not written by the DSC configuration but the scheduled task "DscLcmController".

 - `MaintenanceWindowMode`: This should be set to 'AutoCorrect'.
-If set to 'Montitor' the maintenance window functionality is disabled.
+If set to 'Monitor' the maintenance window functionality is disabled.
-- `MonitorInterval`: If this interval applies, the LcmController script puts the LCM to the 'ApplyAndMonitor' mode and triggers a conisitency check.
+- `MonitorInterval`: If this interval applies, the LcmController script puts the LCM to the 'ApplyAndMonitor' mode and triggers a consistency check.
-- `AutoCorrectInterval`: If this interval applies, the LcmController script puts the LCM to the 'ApplyAndAutoCorrect' mode and triggers a conisitency check.
+- `AutoCorrectInterval`: If this interval applies, the LcmController script puts the LCM to the 'ApplyAndAutoCorrect' mode and triggers a consistency check.
 This interval applies only if in maintenance window.
 - `AutoCorrectIntervalOverride`: If enabled the 'AutoCorrectInterval' is no longer considered.
 This is mainly for troubleshooting.
 Maintenance windows still apply.
 - `RefreshInterval`: If this interval applies, the LcmController script triggers the LCM to do an update with the pull server.
 This interval applies only if in maintenance window.
 - `RefreshIntervalOverride`: If enabled the 'RefreshInterval' is no longer considered.
 This is mainly for troubleshooting.
 Maintenance windows still apply.
 - `ControllerInterval`: Controls when the scheduled task runs.
 This interval is configured on the scheduled task’s (\DscController\DscLcmController) trigger.
 - `MaintenanceWindowOverride`: If set to 1, maintenance windows do no longer apply.
 This is mainly for troubleshooting.
 - `WriteTranscripts`: Writes the scheduled tasks’ output to "C:\ProgramData\Dsc\LcmController".
-- `LastLcmPostpone`: A timestamp written by the LcmController script indicating when the LCM was postone the last time.
+- `LastLcmPostpone`: A timestamp written by the LcmController script indicating when the LCM was postpone the last time.
 - `LastAutoCorrect`: This value is written by the DscLcmController scheduled task to remember when the last AutoCorrect was triggered.
 - `LastRefresh`: This value is written by the DscLcmController scheduled task to remember when the last update check was triggered.
 - `LastMonitor`: This value is written by the DscLcmController scheduled task to remember when the last Monitor was triggered.